DominikWunderlich/DominikWunderlich/README.md

 🌟 **Additional Skills and Experience**
 - Hands-on experience with **Tart** virtualization for streamlining CI/CD pipelines, integrating Bitbucket, Jenkins, and Artifactory.
-- Moderate exposure to **Swift**, showcasing versatility in adapting to new technologies.
 - Passionate about clean, efficient code and continuously seeking optimization opportunities in software development.

 🌐 **Let’s Connect!**